Rehana-Rahman/SpotifyToYoutube/README.md

 python spotify_to_youtube.py
 ```

-1. The script will provide a Spotify login URL - open it, authorize the app, then copy the redirect URL back to the terminal
+1. The script will provide a Spotify login URL - open it in your browser, authorize the app, then copy the redirect URL back to the terminal
 2. Next, it will open a Google login URL - authorize YouTube access
 3. Enter your Spotify playlist URL or ID when prompted
 4. Watch as your playlist gets recreated on YouTube automatically